In Perpignan, the National Rally has also won over the middle class

 Citizenship Chair, Author provided

-The pattern that emerges is the opposite of that advocated by proponents of the "peripheral France" theory.
+The picture that emerges is the opposite of that painted by proponents of the “peripheral France” thesis.

-The RN vote did not take shape in working-class neighborhoods as a result of multicultural society, but rather around them, with peaks in affluent areas, against the multi-ethnic society deemed responsible for financial waste and insecurity, while the exhaustion of the patronage system disaffiliated working-class areas and prevented over-mobilization from taking effect this time around.
+The RN vote did not emerge in working-class neighborhoods as a result of multicultural society, but rather on the outskirts of those neighborhoods, peaking in affluent areas, in opposition to a multiethnic society perceived as responsible for financial waste and insecurity; meanwhile, the collapse of the patronage system has alienated working-class areas and prevented a surge in voter turnout this time around.

 Insiders and outsiders

-The natural objection to our argument would be that electoral shifts are a consequence of voting conditions brought about by the coronavirus crisis and an excessively long interval between the two rounds of voting, which demobilized entire sections of the electorate, as political scientist Céline Braconnier has shown.
-We can demonstrate that the issue is structural with a few diagrams.
+A natural objection to our argument would be that the shifts in voter behavior are a result of the voting conditions brought about by the coronavirus crisis and an excessively long interval between the two rounds of voting, which demobilized entire segments of the electorate, as political scientist Céline Braconnier demonstrates.
+We can show that the issue is structural by examining a few diagrams.

-Half of Perpignan's electorate is made up of people born in the department, while the other half comes from other departments in mainland France.
-In everyday Perpignan vocabulary, this difference is summed up by the terms "Catalans" and "Gavatx," those who are "native" and those who come from beyond the village of Salses.
-These "allochtones," as non-native Perpignan residents are often called, tend to live in affluent neighborhoods:
+Half of Perpignan’s electorate consists of people born in the department, while the other half comes from other departments in mainland France.
+In the everyday vocabulary of Perpignan, this difference is summed up as “Catalans” versus “Gavatx”—those “of the land” and those who came from beyond the village of Salses.
+These “outsiders,” as non-native Perpignan residents are often called, tend to live in the affluent neighborhoods:

 Citizenship Chair, Author provided

-As we demonstrated with Jérôme Fourquet and Sylvain Manternach in our study on the city for the Citizenship Chair at Sciences Po Saint-Germain-en-Laye, these immigrants vote much more liberally than native-born citizens:
+As we demonstrated, along with Jérôme Fourquet and Sylvain Manternach, in our study on the city for the Citizenship Chair at Sciences Po Saint-Germain-en-Laye, these immigrants vote significantly more liberally than native-born citizens:

 Citizenship Chair, Author provided